 Wait — how can these peaches and cherries grow on the same tree?
 Well, a guy named Sam Van Aken creates trees that grow lots of kinds of fruit.
 He “grafts” trees together, meaning he cuts off one tree’s branch and ties it to a cut in another tree’s trunk.
 If it works, they grow into one happy tree.
 Peaches and cherries work because they’re cousins — they’re both stone fruits (they have a pit inside).
 Sam’s trees can bear up to 40 kinds of fruit, and flowers to match!
 It’s like someone giving you a rabbit’s ears or an anteater’s nose… except a lot better-looking.

-Wee ones: If Sam’s tree can grow peaches, plums, cherries, nectarines, and apricots, how many types of stone fruit is that?
+Wee ones: If Sam’s tree has flowers in white, pink, purple, orange and magenta, how many colors is that?

-Big kids: If the tree grows 40 kinds of fruits and 5 of each are ripe, how many pieces of fruit are ready for you to pick?
-Bonus: If you pick a new fruit type each day, then after finishing the 40 you start over in the same order, how many full times will you cycle through all fruit types in 1 year?
-(Reminder: A year has 365 days, a leap year has 366.)
+Big kids: What if a tree could grow snacks?
+If your tree grows potato chips, pretzel sticks, and Cheetos, and you pick 1 snack type each day cycling in that order, how many days until you’ve picked 25 of each snack?
+Bonus: If it grows 40 snacks and you pick a new snack each day, then after the 40 you start over in the same order, how many full times will you cycle through all snack types in 1 year?
+(Reminder: A year has 365 days; a leap year has 366.)

-Big kids: 200 pieces of fruit.
+Big kids: 75 days.
 Bonus: 9 full cycles, since that brings you to 360 and you can’t then fit another cycle.